-Although stories of people who recover from mental health diagnoses or substance abuse disorders have been around for some time, recovery centers are a new phenomenon.
-Our work is to provide peer support among members of the community in recovery from these problems.
+Stories of Recovery from mental health diagnoses or substance abuse disorders have been around for some time, but Recovery Community Centers are a new phenomenon.
+Our work is to provide one on one Peer Support, meeting people where they’re at, each journey unique.

-Often, stepping into a recovery center is the first step out of a life of pain and despair and into a life of sobriety and mental health.
-If we’ve made that first step any easier, we’re grateful.
-We are not a treatment facility, methadone clinic, or half-way house.
-But we do help people off the streets and into a better life.
+Often, stepping into a recovery center is the first step out of a life of pain and despair and into a life of sobriety and sustained mental health.
+We are here to make that first step easier.
+We provide a wrap around service that contains many elements which can include, housing, employment, education, case management, recovery coaching, or peer support to name a few.
+We offer support to help people off the streets and into a better life.

-Evidence suggests1,2 that peer-based support alleviates the symptoms of mental illnesses and promotes long-term recovery from addictions.
+Evidence suggests1,2 that peer-based support alleviates the symptoms of mental illnesses and promotes long-term recovery from substance use disorder.
 Peers have a unique offering to the recovery community: they are the experts of their own experience.
-A community of peers can be a very substantial support to long-term recovery.
+A community of peers is a sustainable option for helping individuals obtain long-term recovery.

-We are not alone: recovery centers exist across the United States.
 Peer-supported recovery is an evidence-based practice which incorporates many treatment modalities.
-We refer people daily to community treatment centers in Lewiston.
 We continue to be grateful for the support we receive.

 1Chinman et. al. (2014).
 “Peer support services for individuals with serious mental illness: Assessing the evidence.”
 Psychiatric Services. <doi.org/10.1176/appi.ps/201300244/>